 - Individual, couples, and group psychotherapy training

 - Individual and group therapy hours

 - Navigating the processes of community mental health

 - Video recording equipment for in-house sessions

 Internships start in early September and ends the second week of the following August.
-If interested, please complete the Internship Application and email it, your cover letter, and resume to email@example.com by March 15th to be considered for fall placement.
+If interested, please complete the Internship Application and email it, your cover letter, and resume to email@example.com to apply.

 Working in my ideal agency was just wonderful.
 I had never dreamed that I could talk about queer stuff every day during work!!
 I love my co-workers.
 They are just so generous, supportive and warm.
 I had a fantastic supervisor – Gottesman — you’re so amazing and charming!
 Although I had a lot of doubts and struggles during my internship, the journey taught me way more than what I had learned from school.